 There are a number of parking options around Michigan Stadium on football game days.
 Many lots are permit-only, but there are also numerous options for guests looking for day of game/cash sale parking.
-Please go to the Football Parking Lot Information website for a list of options and prices.
+Please go to the Football Parking Inventory page for a list of options and prices.

 NOTE: Radio stations WAAM (1600 AM), WJR (760 AM), WTKA (1050 AM) and WWJ (950 AM) carry gameday weather and parking information.